-Sixth-Form Pathways will better prepare students for higher studies, work
+Sixth-form pathways will better prepare students for higher studies, work

-Sixth-Form Pathways will better prepare students for higher studies, workTuesday, November 16, 2021
+Sixth-form pathways will better prepare students for higher studies, workThursday, November 18, 2021

 |

-ST JAMES, Jamaica— Education, Youth and Information Minister, Fayval Williams, is assuring parents that the compulsory Sixth-Form Pathways programme will better prepare students for higher-level academics or entry into the workforce.
+EDUCATION, Youth and Information Minister Fayval Williams has sought to assure parents that the compulsory Sixth-Form Pathway Programme will better prepare students for higher-level academics or entry into the workforce.

 It allows for students who complete grade 11 to enrol and pursue a two-year course of study with alternative opportunities alongside the traditional sixth-form curriculum.